hituro/hituro-makes-macros/function-macro/README.md

 ### `function` tagged passages

-Functions should be defined only in a `function`-tagged passage. *Do not* add a widget tag to any of the [specially named passages](https://www.motoslave.net/sugarcube/2/docs/#special-passages) and attempt to define your widgets there.
+Functions should be defined only in a `function`-tagged passage. *Do not* add a widget tag to any of the [specially named passages](https://www.motoslave.net/sugarcube/2/docs/#special-passages) and attempt to define your functions there.